QUESTION: In his book, The True and Only Heaven: Progress and its Critics, Christopher Lasch writes:

 Could you reconstruct the original quote?

-Lasch was using the word “tolerance” for what Chesterton generally termed “impartiality.”
-Chesterton deplored impartiality, which he equated with indifference, but he generally applauded tolerence, which he contrasted with bigotry — unless the tolerance in question was really a mere mask for indifference.
+ANSWER: Lasch was using the word “tolerance” for what Chesterton generally termed “impartiality.”
+Chesterton deplored impartiality, which he equated with indifference, but he generally applauded tolerance, which he contrasted with bigotry — unless the tolerance in question was really a mere mask for indifference.
 Chesterton expressed these thoughts in a very large number of places and in a many ways.
 The closest to Lasch’s quotation is probably:

 Impartiality means at best indifference to everything . . .
 [Illustrated London News, July 5, 1919]

 Impartiality is a pompous name for indifference, which is an elegant name for ignorance. [“Puritan and Anglican,” The Speaker, December 15, 1900.
 Reprinted in The Chesterton Review, vol.9, no. 4]

 Modern toleration is really a tyranny.
 It is a tyranny because it is a silence.
 [October 10, 1908]

 Our real error in such a case is that we do not know or care about the creed itself, from which a people’s customs, good or bad, will necessarily flow.
 We talk much about ‘respecting’ this or that person’s religion; but the way to respect a religion is to treat it as a religion: to ask what are its tenets and what are their consequences.
 But modern tolerance is deafer than intolerance.
 The old religious authorities, at least, defined a heresy before they condemned it, and read a book before they burned it.
 But we are always saying to a Mormon or a Moslem – ‘Never mind about your religion, come to my arms.’
 To which he naturally replies — ‘But I do mind about my religion, and I advise you to mind your eye.’ [“Mormonism,” The Uses of Diversity; Illustrated London News, May 13, 1911]